DXLab Launcher Online Help Contents

 When you select an executable file, the Launcher updates the Application column with the executable file's simple name.
 Using the preceding example, the entry in the Application column would be DXAtlas.

-Check the Enab box associated with any non-DXLab application that should be started when you click the Start button on the Launcher's Main window.
-Check the Start Minimized box associated with any application that should be started with its Main window minimized; note that not all applications obey this directive.
+Check the Enab box associated with any non-DXLab application that should be started when you click the Start button on the Launcher's Main window and terminated when you click the Terminate button on the Launcher's Main window.

 The Launcher's Main window lets you start or stop DXLab applications individually.
 It also allows you to start or stop a group of applications with a single mouse click.
-Each member of this group is designated by checking the associated Enable box in the DXLab Applications and Other Applications panels.
-If the CTRL key is depressed when the Terminate button is clicked, applications are terminated whether or not their associated Enable box is checked.
+Each member of this group is designated by checking the associated Enab box in the DXLab Apps tab, Apps Started Before DXLab Apps tab, and Apps Started After DXLab Apps tab.
+If the CTRL key is depressed when the Terminate button is clicked, applications are terminated whether or not their associated Enab box is checked.

-If you want the Launcher to automatically start the specified operations without waiting for you to click the Start button, then check the Configuration window's Auto Start box.
+If you want the Launcher to automatically start all enabled applications without waiting for you to click the Start button, then check the Configuration window's Auto Start box.

 If you want the Launcher's Main window to be visible even when another window is placed atop it, then check the Configuration window's Always On Top box.